Hidden Beaches: Maldives or Zanzibar?

 Many of our travelers have expressed interest in the amazing beaches and waters of the Maldives but are worried these small islands won't have enough to keep them occupied.

-While the Maldives has some of the best snorkelling and diving in the world, for those after that added element of exploration, our answer is Zanzibar.
+While the Maldives has some of the best snorkeling and diving in the world, for those after that added element of exploration, our answer is Zanzibar.

 With a trading history stretching back 2,000 years, Zanzibar is rich in Arabian and Indian influences.
 In Stone Town, narrow alleys lined with intricately carved doors lead to old sultans' residences while dotted around the island are small fishing villages and spice plantations of nutmeg, clove and cinnamon.